 When putting metal out for curbside recycling, include aluminum cans, steel and aluminum food containers, tin foil containers, and tin foil balls larger than two inches.
 Keep in mind, though, that the curb isn’t your only option for recycling metal.
 You can actually make money by recycling your metal at your local scrap metal recycling center.
 Also, to take care of metals that aren’t accepted by Austin recycling centers—metals like steel appliances, copper pots and pans, steel pipes and more—bring them to Gardner Metals’ recycling facilities.
 We take almost any kind of metal you can find at home, and we pay you for the privilege!

 Glass is another material that can skip the trash can in Austin.
 In fact, glass bottles, jars and other containers make some of the best candidates for recycling, since they can be refashioned into new materials over and over again without any loss of quality.

-Recycling glass saves energy, but it also protects other nonrenewable resources that are used in the production of new glass products, like sand, soda ash, limestone and feldspar.
+Recycling glass saves energy, but it also protects other non-renewable resources that are used in the production of new glass products, like sand, soda ash, limestone and feldspar.
 And since new glass production requires very high temperatures, recycling glass reduces carbon dioxide emissions, too.
-According to the Glass Packaging Institute, every six tons of recycled glass saves a ton of CO2 from being released into the atmosphere.
-With greenhouse gases on everyone’s mind, that’s some math we can use!
+According to the Glass Packaging Institute, every six tons of recycled glass saves one ton of CO2 from being released into the atmosphere.
+With greenhouse gasses on everyone’s mind, that’s some math we can use!

 When you’re sorting materials for recycling, don’t forget about the plastic.
 In Austin, any plastics numbered one through seven can go right in the recycling bin.
 That includes water and soda bottles; hard plastic food containers and tubs; soap, shampoo and detergent bottles; empty medicine bottles; old lawn furniture, plastic toys, laundry baskets, flower pots, dishes and more.